Blind China activist makes mystery "escape"

 "If Chen has successfully escaped, it comes not a moment too soon as there have been reports that Chen has been in extremely poor health due to severe multiple beatings by his captors," Kine said in an email.

-Chen angered Shandong officials in 2005 by exposing a programme of forced abortions as part of China's one-child policy.
-He was formally released in September 2010 after four years in jail on a charge of "blocking traffic."
+Chen angered Shandong officials in 2005 by exposing a program of forced abortions as part of China's one-child policy.
+He was formally released in September 2010 after four years in jail on a charge of "blocking traffic".

 Chen and his wife endured a "brutal four-hour beating" by local authorities last July, ChinaAid has said.